Axel (footballer)

 Axel Rodrigues de Arruda (born 9 January 1970), simply known as Axel, is a Brazilian football coach and former player who played as a midfielder.
-He is the current head coach of Santos' under-16 team.
+He is the current assistant coach of Santos' under-16 team.

 Club career

 Born in Santos, São Paulo, Axel began his career with local side Portuários, later moving to the youth sides of Santos and then Portuguesa Santista.
 After impressing with the under-17 squad of the latter, he returned to Peixe for the under-20 team, and made his senior debut in 1989.

 Axel became a starter for Santos in the 1990 season, forming a partnership with César Sampaio in the club's midfield in the following two years.
 In January 1994, he moved to São Paulo, with Gilberto, Dinho and Macedo moving in the opposite direction.
 Regularly used in the first campaign, he subsequently lost space and joined Spanish side Sevilla on loan on 21 July 1997.

 Upon returning, Axel served loans at Bahia and Atlético Paranaense before returning to São Paulo in 2000.
 On 31 January 2001, he was presented at Sport Recife.
 Despite being regularly used, he spent the entire 2002 season without a club after nursing an ankle injury, and had a brief spell at Japanese side Cerezo Osaka in 2003.

 Axel played the 2004 Campeonato Paulista for hometown side Portuguesa Santista, before moving to Paraná Clube in the top tier.
 He represented Figueirense in the following season, and later returned to Briosa in 2007, after another unassuming spell at Campinense.